MicrosoftDocs/query-docs/query-languages/dax/evaluateandlog-function-dax.md

 ## Remarks

-- You can wrap this function around almost any expression in a DAX query and the whole query will still be valid.
+- This function can be used with almost any expression in a DAX query and the whole query will still be valid.

 - Value is logged together with its arguments for every set of arguments.